vuejs/rfcs/active-rfcs/0000-router-use-loader.md

 //      ^ Ref<{ user: User } | undefined>
 </script>
 ```

+A lazy loader **always reset the data fields** to `null` when the navigation starts before fetching the data.
+This is to avoid blocking for a moment (giving the impression data is loading), then showing the old data while the new data is still being fetched and eventually replaces the one being shown to make it even more confusing for the end user.

 Alternatively, you can pass a _number_ to `lazy` to block the navigation for that number of milliseconds: